 Help and advice for student supporters

-We understand you want to support your applicant in making an informed decision about studying with us, so we've produced a downloadable guide to help.
+We understand you want to support your applicant in making an informed decision about studying with us, so we've produced these pages to help you do that.
 We hope this guide covers all the questions you might have about life at Salford and the opportunities available at our institution.

 The wellbeing of our students is extremely important, and we have a dedicated student support service in place, known as askUS.
 The service is centrally based on our campus and supports students with mental health conditions as well as those who might need emotional support during their studies.
 Our askUS team are also able to help with a range of student queries, including money matters, accommodation, disability and learner support, work and careers, and academic support.